The Most Magnificent Hotels in Hamburg, Germany

-The city of Hamburg boasts an incredibly storied history and remains an important industry, business and cultural center today.
-A major port city, it is known for the large ships docked there alongside sights such as the Rathaus, the popular fish market, the pulsing nightlife in the district of St. Pauli, and the football club of the same name.
-For those that like your stay with a touch of luxury, The Culture Trip has put together the top five most opulent hotels in Hamburg.
+The city of Hamburg boasts a storied past and remains an important centre of industry, business and culture today.
+A major port city, it is known for sights such as the Rathaus, the popular fish market, the pulsing nightlife in the district of St Pauli and of course the football club of the same name.
+For a stay with a touch of luxury, we’ve sought out the six most opulent hotels in Hamburg.

 Hotel Atlantic Kempinski

-Situated inside a former iron foundry, this building contrasts its smooth and modern glass construction with a historical red-brick base.
-Previously unseen interior features and unique furniture pieces turn the inside of the East Hotel into a piece of art in its own right.
-In particular, enjoy the majesty of the luxurious terrace apartments, which are decorated with deep red walls, chandeliers, and wooden floors.
-The handmade furniture across every room is both aesthetically pleasing and functional.
-East Hotel is perfect for those who want to spend their time in an exclusive, designer environment and be in close proximity to the nearby bars and nightlife of St. Pauli.
+Situated inside a former iron foundry, this building is a striking mix of a modern glass construction and a historical red-brick base.
+Unique interior features and furniture pieces turn the inside of the East Hotel into a piece of art in its own right; in particular, enjoy the majesty of the luxurious terrace apartments, which are decorated with deep red walls, chandeliers, wooden floors and handmade furniture in every room.
+East Hotel is perfect for those who want to spend their time in an exclusive designer environment as well as being close to the bars and nightlife of St Pauli.

 The George Design Hotel

-The George Design Hotel offers a dose of timeless British elegance, with soothing interiors that span cocoa to champagne.
-This hotel’s traditional style is reflected across the design, from the floor-to-ceiling curtains, roomy leather armchairs, striking wood furniture pieces to wallpapers with diverse patterns.
+The George Design Hotel offers a dose of timeless British elegance, with soothing interiors in hues running from cocoa to champagne.
+This hotel’s traditional style is reflected throughout its design, with floor-to-ceiling curtains, roomy leather armchairs, striking wood furniture pieces and stylish wallpapers.
 The rooms feature idiosyncratic details such as Union Jack pillows, sculptural mirrors and intricate vases, which lend a signature touch to each space.
 Head up to the Campari Lounge roof terrace, where breathtaking views of the city will accompany your expertly blended cocktail.

 The Mövenpick Hotel is unique not only because of its location in the Sternschanzenpark, but also because building itself is a former water tower.
 The octagonal red-brick building with numerous small windows sits above the treetops, offering a scenic view of the city.
 Interiors are bright, elegant and comfortable.